About the Author

 June's writing career began by submitting free-lance articles to religious periodicals.
 This led to writing curriculum for teachers of preschoolers and a Vacation Bible School book for preschool teachers.

 A desire to write family history books evolved after becoming interested in learning about her family background in 1999.
-After much research June wrote her first family history book about her grandmother's family in 2012.
-Since then she has written a book every year, completing her goal of writing six books.
-Written as a gift of love for their two sons, these include all of her and her husband's ancestors.
-They are designed to be passed down to future generations.
+After much research, June wrote her first family history book about her grandmother's family in 2012 and for the next six years she wrote a book every year, completing her goal of completing the series ”Faith of Our Fathers.”
+Written as a gift of love for their two sons, The books include all of their ancestors and are designed to be passed down to future generations.

 June also wrote a book about her childhood experiences, entitled Growing Up In Colonial Heights in 2016.

 After spending sixty-three years in the ministry and serving ten churches in five states, Norman retired in 2014.
-They reside in the upstate of South Carolina, the home of Norman’s ancestors.
+They reside in the upstate of South Carolina, in the community of New Prospect, the home of Norman’s ancestors.